July 20, 2025

 Now here's where I want to push back — not on the speech, but on the assumption behind the slogan that's been ringing through American politics for almost a decade.
 "Make America Great Again."
 It's a powerful phrase.
 It implies that greatness left.
 That somewhere along the way, America stopped being what it was.
 And sure, by a lot of metrics — education, healthcare, life expectancy, incarceration — the numbers don't lie.
 Something is broken.
 But here's what that framing conveniently ignores: while all of that is true, America simultaneously built the single most transformative technology in human history.
 And it did it right here, on American soil, with American minds, American institutions, and American ambition.

 OpenAI?
 San Francisco.
 Anthropic?
 San Francisco.
-Google DeepMind has roots in London, but it operates under Alphabet, an American company, funded by American capital, running on American cloud infrastructure.
+Google DeepMind operates under Alphabet, funded by American capital.
 Meta's Llama models — Menlo Park.
-The entire global AI revolution is running on an engine that was designed, built, iterated, and scaled in the United States of America.
-And it's not just the companies.
-It's the culture.
+The entire global AI revolution is running on an engine designed, built, and scaled in the United States.
 America has this insane, irrational belief that you can start something in a garage and change the world.
 And the crazy part is — it keeps being true.
-That's not nothing.
 That's not a country that needs to be made great "again."
-That's a country that's actively doing something no other nation on Earth is doing at this scale.
+That's a country doing something no other nation on Earth is doing at this scale.

 And let's talk about the people behind this.
 Because it's not just American-born talent doing this work.
 A huge number of the researchers and engineers building AI in America are immigrants.
 People who came here from India, China, Iran, Nigeria, Eastern Europe — because America was the place where you could show up with nothing but an idea and a willingness to work, and somebody somewhere would give you a shot.
 The H-1B debates, the visa restrictions, the political noise about who belongs here and who doesn't — that's happening at the exact same time that immigrant engineers are building the technology that will power the American economy for the next fifty years.
 The irony would be funny if it weren't so dangerous.
 You can't "make America great again" by shutting the door on the people who are making it great right now.